microsoft/BotBuilder-Samples/MigrationV3V4/CSharp/Skills/README.md

 # Bot Framework V3 Skills

-This sample was created using `Microsoft.Bot.Builder` [v3.30.0](https://www.nuget.org/packages/Microsoft.Bot.Builder/3.30.0) and [v4.7.2](https://www.nuget.org/packages/Microsoft.Bot.Builder/4.7.2) sdks.
+This sample was created using `Microsoft.Bot.Builder` [v3.30.0](https://www.nuget.org/packages/Microsoft.Bot.Builder/3.30.0) and [v4.7.2](https://www.nuget.org/packages/Microsoft.Bot.Builder/4.7.2) SDKs.
 It shows how to create a simple skill consumer (SimpleRootBot) which sends message activities to any of three V3 bots converted to skills.

 ![Skill Options](media/SkillOptions.png)

-Steps to convert a bot to a Skill using SDK v3.30.0:
+Steps to convert a bot to a skill using SDK v3.30.0:
 1)	In the v3 bot's message controller, change the attribute applied to the controller from `BotAuthentication` to `SkillBotAuthentication`.
 1)	In the bot's web.config file, add an `AllowedCallers` app setting.
 The allowed callers array can restrict which skill consumers can access the skill.
 Set this to "*" to accept calls from any skill consumer, or set it to a comma-delimited list of the app IDs of the allowed consumers.
 1)	Add code to send the skill host `EndOfConversation` when the skill is finished and to properly handle `EndOfConversation` from the skill consumer.